Last updated: 6 December 2023

 Locations of processing

 Your personal information may be stored and processed in your region or another country where Elsevier companies and their service providers maintain servers and facilities, including Australia, China, France, Germany, India, Ireland, the Netherlands, the Philippines, Singapore, the United Kingdom, and the United States.
 We take steps, including through contracts, to ensure that the information continues to be protected wherever it is located in a manner consistent with the standards of protection required under applicable law.

-Certain U.S. entities within the Elsevier group of companies have certified certain of their services to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks as set forth by the U.S. Department of Commerce.
-Please view these entities’ Privacy Shield Notice here.
-To learn more about the Privacy Shield program, and to view these entities’ certification, please visit www.privacyshield.gov .
+Elsevier Inc. has certified certain of its services to the EU-U.S. Data Privacy Framework (EU-U.S. DPF), the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. Data Privacy Framework as set forth by the U.S. Department of Commerce.
+Please view its Data Privacy Framework Notice here(opens in new tab/window).
+To learn more about the Data Privacy Framework program, and to view its certification, please visit https://www.dataprivacyframework.gov(opens in new tab/window).

 Grounds for processing

 When we process any personal information within the scope of certain privacy and data protection laws, we do so:

 Where necessary to provide the Service, fulfill a transaction or otherwise perform a contract with you or at your request prior to entering into a contract;